AIM-ENE-feb25/triptop-groep-b3/doc/adr/0001-Using-Google-Maps-Api.md

-# 1. Using the google maps API for fetching location data
+# 1. Using the Google Maps API for fetching location data

 Date: 2025-03-20